wirebits/PicoHID-Scripter/README.md

 4. Click on ```Convert``` button to get corresponding circuit python script.<br>
 5. Click on ```Copy``` button to copy the circuit python script to the clipboard.<br>
 6. Paste the code in the ```code.py``` file in the ```CIRCUITPY```.<br>
 -Be Careful!
-As it is saved the script start executing.
+As it is saved the script start executing.<br>
+-To code use Raspberry Pi Pico, use Thonny IDE.

 # Start/Stop the Raspberry Pi Pico
 1. If want to stop Raspberry Pi Pico from execution, then connect the Male-To-Male jumper wires as shown in image below : <br>